-Lastly, conduct a safety survey and ask pointed questions about how much employees value your safety program.
+Lastly, conduct a safety survey and ask pointed questions about how many employees value your safety program.

-Have answer options on a scale from 1-5, so that you can quantify a total score for each employee, and eventually generate an average survey score across your whole company.
+Have answer options on a scale from 1 to 5, so that you can quantify a total score for each employee, and eventually generate an average survey score across your whole company.

-- Conduct safety survey across your organization, having answer types as indicated above;
+- Conduct a safety survey across your organization, having answer types as indicated above;

 - Calculate average score across your organization;